Cottis History, Family Crest & Coats of Arms

-England by the wave of emigration that was started by the Norman Conquest of 1066.
+Today's generation of the Cottis family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from refined or educated person.
 Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]

 Early Origins of the Cottis family